abnorma1ity/looks/README.md

 ## Notes:
 * !looks save/copy self can always be used.
 * !looks save/copy \<name\> requires the character to be nearby (enough to be rendered.)
 * !looks copy requires C_CREATE_USER to be mapped (which currently is not.)
 So the functionality won't work until you map it manually or devs decide to add it to mapped list.
+So it doesn't work if you know how to fix it DM me discord: saya#0733

 ## Credits:
 * **Saegusa:** for this awesome idea, beast and beautiful code, overall badass.